Daedalus

 Mt Auburn Street After Dark

-The stretch of Mt Auburn Street that curves away from Harvard Square has a particular quality in the early evening: the foot traffic thins, the brick facades catch whatever light is left, and the places that remain open carry a different kind of weight than the busier blocks closer to the T. Daedalus, at 45 1/2 Mt Auburn St, sits in that register.
+The stretch of Mt Auburn Street that curves away from Harvard Square has a particular quality in the early evening: the foot traffic thins, the brick facades catch whatever light is left, and the places that remain open carry a different kind of weight than the busier blocks closer to the T. Daedalus, at 45 1/2 Mt Auburn St, Cambridge, is a casual Modern American restaurant with reservations recommended and an average price of about $30 per person.
 It occupies the kind of address that requires local knowledge rather than a map, which shapes the crowd it draws and the atmosphere it sustains.

 Cambridge's bar and restaurant scene has always operated on a dual axis: the student-facing venues that cycle through trends, and the neighborhood fixtures that accumulate regulars over years.
 Daedalus belongs to the latter category.
 Its position off the main commercial drag gives it a character that newer, more visible spots in the Square rarely develop, and the clientele reflects that, running from graduate students who have been coming since coursework to faculty and neighborhood residents who treat it as a default rather than a destination.